Learning Remote Sensing Object Detection with Single Point Supervision: Related Works

 Wu et al. \cite{wu2022deep} proposed a deep bilateral filtering network (DBFNet) for single pointly supervised semantic segmentation, in which bilateral filter was introduced to enhance the consistency of features in smooth regions and enlarge the distance of features on different sides of edges.
 Cheng et al. \cite{cheng2022pointly} proposed a multi-pointly supervised instance segmentation method, named Implicit PointRend, that can generate parameters of the mask prediction function for each object.
 Fan et al. \cite{fan2022pointly} considered panoptic pseudo-mask generation as a shortest path searching puzzle, and used semantic similarity, low-level texture cues, and high-level manifold knowledge as traversing costs between adjacent pixels.
 Yu et al. \cite{yu2022object} proposed a coarse point refine (CPR) method for single pointly supervised object localization, and the CPR method can select semantic-correlated points around point labels and find semantic center points through MIL learning.

-In object detection field, Chen et al. \cite{chen2022p2b} proposed an MIL based single pointly supervised detection framework that can adaptively generate and refine proposals via multi-stage cascaded networks.
+{In object detection field, Papadopoulos et al. \cite{papadopoulos2017training} firstly introduced center-click annotation, in which the error distribution between two clicks is utilized to estimate object scales.
+Hence, two repetitive and independent center annotations are needed in their method.
+Different from that, our method try to generate pseudo boxes from single arbitrary point on the object mask.
+Ren et al. \cite{ren2020ufo} proposed a unified object detection framework (i.e., UFO$^2$) that can handle different forms of supervision (e.g., tags, points, scribbles and boxes) simultaneously.
+Different from handling different forms of supervision, the emphasis of our method is better generating pseudo boxes from single points based on the characteristics of RS objects.} Chen et al. \cite{chen2022p2b} proposed an MIL based single pointly supervised detection framework that can adaptively generate and refine proposals via multi-stage cascaded networks.
 In their method, proposal bags are generated through some fixed parameters that control the proposal scales, aspect ratios, shaking degrees and quantities.
 However, due to the challenges in RS field (as mentioned in Introduction), their method suffers a performance degradation when applying to RS images.
 In this paper, we focus on the special challenges of RSOD and explore single pointly supervised detection methods tailored for RS images.